-In 1987, with the help of John Lee Hooker, Del launched what continues to be the USA’s biggest and longest-running annual music festival/food drive — the Waterfront Blues Festival in Portland, Oregon, which raises millions of dollars and boxcars of food each year for those in need.
+In 1987, with the help of John Lee Hooker, Del Goldfarb designed, created and launched launched what continues to be the USA’s biggest and longest-running annual music festival/food drive: the Waterfront Blues Festival in Portland, Oregon.
+The massive event continues to raise millions of dollars and boxcars of food each year for those in need.

 Returning to Memphis in the mid-1990s, Del worked as assistant curator at the Memphis Music Hall of Fame and also recorded his cd, “Up To My Neck.”
 It was on a foray into Mississippi during this time that his made the momentous discovery of the virtually unmarked and nearly-lost grave of Gus Cannon.
 He had been the original composer of “Walk Right In,” a bawdy 1920s-era tune which later became a major pop hit for the Rooftop Singers in 1962.